 p:ear works: job training program

-In partnership with Nossa Familia Coffee, p:ear barista school offers an in-depth, on-site, ten week training exploring all aspects of becoming a barista in today’s competitive market – from understanding bean sourcing, to milk textures, to customer service and basic money management.
+In partnership with Nossa Familia Coffee, p:ear barista school and coffee window offers an in-depth, on-site, ten week training exploring all aspects of becoming a barista in today’s competitive market – from understanding bean sourcing, to milk textures, to customer service and basic money management.
 The program helps to build their confidence and their resumes, and provides consistent, on-going mentorship while youth engage in the activities associated with learning the beautiful art and science of preparing and serving exceptional coffee.

 Once the students graduate from the training, they can apply to run the retail window, serving some of the best espresso drinks in town!